Vettabase/vagrant-mindsdb/README.md

 | `box`             | `BOX`             | `'ubuntu/bionic64'`  | The name of the base box (the VM operating system).
 | `provider`        | `PROVIDER`        | `'virtualbox'`       | The Vagrant provider to use, case-insensitive.

-Currently, the only tested basebox is Ubuntu Focal 64 bits.
+Currently, the only tested basebox is `ubuntu/focal64`.
+It is reasonable to expect that most boxes running an Ubuntu Focal system will just work.
 We could add more systems.
 More importantly, you may want to use a database Vagrant box as a base, so the MindsDB and the data source will be located on the same VM.

 Also, currently the only supported provider is VirtualBox.